Menu: [ Top, Publications, Software, Talks, Courses, CV, UTokyo Lab., RIKEN AIP ]

 The University of Tokyo.

 Masashi Sugiyama was born in Osaka, Japan, in 1974.
 He received the degrees of Bachelor of Engineering, Master of Engineering, and Doctor of Engineering in Computer Science from Tokyo Institute of Technology, Japan in 1997, 1999, and 2001, respectively.
 In 2001, he was appointed Assistant Professor in the same institute, and he was promoted to Associate Professor in 2003.
 He moved to the University of Tokyo as Professor in 2014.
-From 2016, he concurrently serves as Director of RIKEN Center for Advanced Intelligence Project.
+Since 2016, he has concurrently served as Director of RIKEN Center for Advanced Intelligence Project.
 He received an Alexander von Humboldt Foundation Research Fellowship and researched at Fraunhofer Institute, Berlin, Germany, from 2003 to 2004.
 In 2006, he received European Commission Program Erasmus Mundus Scholarship and researched at the University of Edinburgh, Edinburgh, UK.
 He received the Faculty Award from IBM in 2007 for his contribution to machine learning under non-stationarity, the Nagao Special Researcher Award from the Information Processing Society of Japan in 2011 and the Young Scientists' Prize for the Commendation for Science and Technology by the Minister of Education, Culture, Sports, Science and Technology Japan in 2014 for his contribution to the density-ratio paradigm of machine learning, and the Japan Society for the Promotion of Science Award and the Japan Academy Medal in 2017 for his series of machine learning research.
 His research interests include theories and algorithms of machine learning and data mining, and a wide range of applications such as signal processing, image processing, and robot control.

 (sugi [at] k.u-tokyo.ac.jp)